CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 ### THE HAZARD LIMIT

-During your opponent’s movement/hazard phase, the number of hazard cards that you may play on one of your opponent’s companies is that company’s hazard limit.
-The hazard limit is equal to two or the company’s size, whichever is greater.
+During your opponent’s movement/hazard phase, the number of hazard cards that you may play on one of your opponent’s companies is that company’s _hazard limit_.
+The hazard limit is equal to two **or** the company’s size, whichever is greater.
 A company’s size is equal to the number of characters in it, with each Hobbit counting half (round up).
 For this purpose, Wizards and followers do count as characters, but allies do **not**.

 A hazard limit can be modified by the play of certain cards.
-Tapping a Nazgûl permanent-event does count against the hazard limit.
+Tapping a Nazgûl permanent-event _does_ count against the hazard limit.

 {: .note }
 > **Clarification:** For the purposes of calculating hazard limits, each company’s size is determined for each company at the beginning of the movement/hazard phase (e.g., it remains fixed).
 So, if a character is eliminated during his company’s portion of the movement/hazard phase, his company’s hazard limit does not change.